dmbarbour/wikilon/docs/CommandLine.md

 Most programming languages are designed to use block-structured plain text, oriented vertically on a page or screen, as the primary development interface.
 This style of programming would enable Awelon project to take better advantage of existing tools, and would improve familiarity for potential users.

 Claw could be extended to support block structured plain text programming.

 Most likely, I'd need to introduce the conventional set of mixfix keywords (such as `if then else` and `while do`).
 As a *view*, adding keywords to Claw isn't difficult.
-For example, if we suddenly add `while` as a keyword, existing uses of that word would render `\{%while}` to indicate the AO word.
+For example, if we suddenly add `while` as a keyword, existing uses of that word would simply render `\{%while}` to indicate our AO word.
 There is no risk of breaking code.

 However, keywords interfere with factoring and abstraction.
-We cannot simply take the program fragment `if [cond]` and factor it into a separate word because that `if` is supposedly part of a larger `if_then_else_`.
-We cannot easily abstract computation of the `[cond]` function.
-Users would be unable to define new keywords in a first class manner.
-These properties contradict my long term Awelon project goals.
-I'm hesitant to pursue a syntax for block structured programming based on keywords.
+We cannot simply take the program fragment `if [cond]` and factor it into a separate word when that `if` is part of a larger `if_then_else_`.
+We cannot readily abstract the `[cond]` function when it is built into the `if_then_else_` syntax instead of provided externally.
+And it would be difficult for users to define new keywords in a first class manner, i.e. every such extension requires a change to the syntax.
+These properties conflict with my Awelon project goals.

-Further, Visual Claw fulfills half the role effectively and extensibly.
+I imagine that Visual Claw can fulfill the role of presenting a familiar coding style more effectively and extensibly.
 For example, `[cond] [body] while_do_` could be rendered appropriately in a block-structured style via a few generic heuristics regard words with underscores (two underscores → captures two Claw elements).
 No keywords are necessary.
-The ability to hide a little layout metadata from a user's view, together with a little CSS, can go a long way.

 I am more interested in pursuing Visual Claw for now.
-But if working easily with existing tools in a more familiar syntax proves critical - perhaps through Filesystem in Userspace or Callback File System - it shouldn't take long to develop a set of keywords and an appropriate Claw dialect.
+But if working easily with plain text tools in a more familiar syntax proves critical - perhaps through Filesystem in Userspace or Callback File System - it shouldn't take long to develop a set of keywords and an appropriate Claw dialect.
 (The flexibility of view-based syntax is wonderful.)

 ### Named Variables and Lexical Closures